-Each of the Series A Equipment Note and the Series B Equipment Note will initially be secured by substantially all of United's aircraft Spare Parts from time to time, as well as by a designated group of 99 Spare Engines and 352 Aircraft owned by United.
+The Equipment Note will initially be secured by substantially all of United's aircraft Spare Parts from time to time, as well as by a designated group of 99 Spare Engines and 352 Aircraft owned by United.
 The Spare Parts are utilized with respect to United's entire fleet of aircraft and engines.
 The Spare Engines consist of 15 different engine models and collectively may be installed on 14 different aircraft models.
 The Aircraft consist of eleven different aircraft models and were manufactured by Airbus or Boeing.